Christina Hendricks: 1994–2006: Modeling career and early acting

-2007–2015: Mad Men & other roles
+2007–2015: Mad Men and rise to prominence

 In perhaps her best-known role to date, Hendricks played office manager Joan Holloway on the AMC series Mad Men, set in a series of fictitious advertising agencies in 1960s New York City.
 Her performance received critical praise, and earned her six Primetime Emmy nominations for Outstanding Supporting Actress in a Drama Series over the show's seven seasons.

 Also in 2007, Hendricks made her feature film debut in La Cucina, a drama film that premiered on Showtime in December 2009, starring Hendricks as a writer.
 That year, she also starred in the thriller film South of Pico, and appeared in four episodes of the NBC series Life (2007–2008) in the recurring role of Olivia, detective Charlie Crews' soon-to-be stepmother and Ted Earley's love interest.

 In 2010, she appeared in the musical video for "The Ghost Inside" on Broken Bells by Broken Bells.

 She appeared in a supporting role in the action-thriller Drive (2011), directed by Nicolas Winding Refn.
 The following year, she was cast in a supporting role in Sally Potter's drama film Ginger & Rosa, playing the countercultural mother of a teenager growing up in the 1960s.
 In 2011, she appeared onstage in a production of Stephen Sondheim's Company at the Lincoln Center for the Performing Arts.
 She lent her voice and likeness in the 2011 racing video game Need for Speed: The Run, playing the role of Sam Harper.

 In 2014, she played the lead character in Ryan Gosling's directorial debut Lost River, a fantasy film set in Detroit; it received mixed reviews.
+She voiced Zarina in Disney's The Pirate Fairy.
 She starred in the novel adaptation Dark Places (2015).
 After the conclusion of Mad Men in 2015, she starred as a prostitute in two seasons of the Comedy Central series Another Period (2015–2016), set in the early 20th century.